 The August 13, 2024 cruise on the Ruby Princess departs from Vancouver, British Columbia.
-On this 7 Night Alaska Inside Passage (Vancouver Roundtrip) sailing, the ship will visit a total of 5 different cruise port destinations, including its departure port.
+On this 7 Night Alaska Inside Passage (Vancouver Roundtrip) sailing, the ship will visit a total of 5 cruise port destinations, including its departure port.
 The Ruby Princess sets sail on Tuesday, Aug 13th and returns on Tuesday, Aug 20th.

 Use the buttons below to toggle between cabin types.